MirzaSaniya/MirzaSaniya/README.md

   <a href="https://github.com/MirzaSaniya/MirzaSaniya/blob/main/saniyapic.PNG"><img width="280" align='right' src="https://github.com/MirzaSaniya/MirzaSaniya/blob/main/saniyapic.PNG?raw=true"></a>
 </p>

-I'm a **Data professional with 6+ years of experience in Data Analytics, Data Science & AI**, leading projects and optimizing multi-cloud architectures based out of San Francisco Bay Area, California.
+I'm a **Data professional with 6+ years of experience in Data Analytics, Data Science & AI**, leading projects and optimizing multi-cloud architectures.
 Passionate about leveraging **SQL, Python, Cloud and BI tools** to uncover insights and drive decision-making.

 I have worked at BlackRock, SAP, SkyGeni, Northeastern University, ICICI, and GIC.
 I have a proven track record in boosting accuracy, reducing costs, and automating workflows in the technology, marketing, and finance domains.